Cobonkoi/overwatch-dashboard/README.md

 5. Javascript

 ## Testing

-In this section, you need to convince the assessor that you have conducted enough testing to legitimately believe that the site works well.
-Essentially, in this part you will want to go over all of your user stories from the UX section and ensure that they all work as intended, with the project providing an easy and straightforward way for the users to achieve their goals.

-Whenever it is feasible, prefer to automate your tests, and if you've done so, provide a brief explanation of your approach, link to the test file(s) and explain how to run them.

-For any scenarios that have not been automated, test the user stories manually and provide as much detail as is relevant.
-A particularly useful form for describing your testing process is via scenarios, such as:

-1. Contact form:
+1. Index - Search Form:
+    1. Went to the "Index" page
+    2. Tried to submit the empty form and confirmed that an error message about the required fields appears.
+    3. Tried to submit the form with all inputs and verify it submits the correct variables to search page.

+2. Search Page - Search Form:
+    1. Went to the "Search" page
+    2. Tried to submit the empty form and confirmed that an error message appears.
+    3. Tried to submit the form with an invalid platform for a PC username, confirmed an error message about the profile not being found appears.
+    4. Tried to submit the form with an invalid format for PC, confirmed an error message about format appears.
+    5. Tried to submit the form with an private profile, confirmed error about profile being private appears.
+    4. Tried to submit the form with all inputs valid and verify it populates dashboard correctly.

+1. Bug Report Form:
+    1. Go to the "Bug Report" page
+    2. Tried to submit the empty form and confirmed that an error message about the required fields appears.
+    3. Tried to submit the form with an invalid email address and verify that a relevant error message appears
+    4. Tried to submit the form with all inputs valid and verify it submits.

+1. Feature Request Form:
-    1. Go to the "Contact Us" page
+    1. Go to the "Feature Request" page
-    2. Try to submit the empty form and verify that an error message about the required fields appears
+    2. Tried to submit the empty form and confirmed that an error message about the required fields appears.
-    3. Try to submit the form with an invalid email address and verify that a relevant error message appears
+    3. Tried to submit the form with an invalid email address and verify that a relevant error message appears
-    4. Try to submit the form with all inputs valid and verify that a success message appears.
+    4. Tried to submit the form with all inputs valid and verify it submits.

-In addition, you should mention in this section how your project looks and works on different browsers and screen sizes.

-You should also mention in this section any interesting bugs or problems you discovered during your testing, even if you haven't addressed them yet.

-If this section grows too long, you may want to split it off into a separate file and link to it from here.

 ## Deployment

-This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub Pages or Heroku).

-In particular, you should provide all details of the differences between the deployed version and the development version, if any, including:
-- Different values for environment variables (Heroku Config Vars)?
-- Different configuration files?
-- Separate git branch?

-In addition, if it is not obvious, you should also describe how to run your code locally.

-## Credits
+This site is hosted using GitHub pages, deployed directly from the master branch.
+The deployed site will update automatically everytime there's a new commit to the master branch.
+In order for the deployed site to work correctly on GitHub pages, the landing page must be named `index.html`.

+For you to run this locally, you could clone this repository into any editor you want by pasting `git clone https://github.com/Cobonkoi/overwatch-dashboard.git` into your terminal.
+To cut ties with this GitHub repository, type `git remote rm origin` into the terminal.

+A demo can be viewed on Github Pages [here](https://cobonkoi.github.io/overwatch-dashboard/).

 ### Media
 - The screenshots used on this site were obtained from the game Overwatch.